Everything You Need to Know

-Classes are ½ hour long, give or take 5 or 10 minutes.
+Classes are 15 minutes long per child, give or take 5 minutes.
 It's the consistency of the daily experience which teaches them and the physical and psychological progress of each day that determines when the lesson is over.
 Under NO circumstances should you be concerned about # of minutes or days, but more importantly, the quality of instruction and final results!!

 How many children are in a class?

 The first two or three days your child will have their session one on one with me.
 As the week progresses your child may be in the water with additional children.
 It’s important to create a social environment for the kids.
 They have fun, bond with each other and learn from each other.
 On the last day or two when parents get in the pool, there are often more than 3 kids (with parents) in the pool when everyone is having fun swimming with their child.

 Will my child learn to swim?